Osterie/IDATA-2304-Project/protocol.md

 - DST;DST_ID;DATA_TYPE COMMAND
 - GREENHOUSE;AllId;STRING GET_NODE_ID

+### Command types

+COMMON COMMANDS

+- ClientIdentificationTransmission: Represents a transmission for client identification.

+GREENHOUSE COMMANDS

+- GreenhouseCommand: Abstract class representing a command from GREENHOUSE.

+- ActuatorChangeCommand:
+- GetNodeCommand: Get info on specific NODE.
+- GetNodeIdCommand: Get id for specific NODE.
+- GetSensorDataCommand: Retrieve data from specific SENSOR.
+- TurnOffAllActuatorInNodeCommand: Command to turn off all ACTUATORS.
+- TurnOnAllActuatorInNodeCommand: Command to turn on all ACTUATORS.

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.